corshatech/cast/README.md

 - Installing the CAST tooling that leverages Kubeshark's taps

 ### Install Kubeshark
-Installation of Kubeshark is straightforward and can be found on their website here:
+Installation of Kubeshark is straightforward and can be found on their site here:
 [Kubeshark Installation](https://docs.kubeshark.co/en/install)

 After installation is complete, tap the Namespaces or Clusters you wish CAST to evaluate